Jamaran Hussainiya: History

 The Jamaran village is in the foothills of the Alborz mountains and north of Tehran.
 This village is near Niavaran Palace where Mohammad Reza Pahlavi lived.

 Ruhollah Khomeini's room

-Ruhollah Khomeini's house was placed next to the Hussainiya in Jamaran village.
+Khomeini's house was placed next to the Hussainiya in Jamaran village.
 His room, located in front of house, was about 12 square meters.
-A small platform adjoined the room to the Hussainiya where Ayatollah Khomeini gave his speeches to audiences.
+A small platform adjoined the room to the Hussainiya where he gave his speeches to audiences.
 Also, he met with Eduard Shevardnadze, first secretary of the Georgian Communist Party, and foreign minister of the Soviet Union at this room.

 In the news

-To commemorate the death anniversary of Ayatollah Khomeini, Minister of Culture and Islamic Guidance, Ali Jannati and a number of his colleagues and artists visited the Jamaran Hussainiya.
+To commemorate the death anniversary of Khomeini, Minister of Culture and Islamic Guidance, Ali Jannati and a number of his colleagues and artists visited the Jamaran Hussainiya.